prominenceai/deepstream-services-library/docs/api-ode-action.md

-# ODE Action Services API
+# ODE Action API Reference
 Object Detection Event (ODE) Actions implement a type specific `handle-ode-occurrence` function that gets invoked by an ODE Trigger on ODE Occurrence.
 The relationship of ODE Trigger to ODE Actions is many-to-many.
 Multiple ODE Actions can be added to an ODE Trigger and the same ODE Action can be added to multiple ODE Triggers.

 #### Actions on Metadata